Admitted Graduate Students

 If there has been a change in your academic history (e.g., you completed in-progress courses, and obtained the bachelor's degree) since you submitted your official transcript with your application you must send your final, official transcript before you can register for classes.

-It is preferred that official transcripts be sent via an online, secure service such as eScrip-Safe, National Clearinghouse, or Parchment to graduateadmissions@mail.wvu.edu .
+It is preferred that official transcripts be sent via an online, secure service such as National Clearinghouse, or Parchment to graduateadmissions@mail.wvu.edu .
 Alternatively, sealed, untampered-with physical official transcripts can be sent to:

 Morgantown, WV 26506